 2. Raspberry pi

-This is $30 computer just like any serious computer.
-With an HDMI port, keyboard and mouse etc. You can run Linux on it, or Android or very soon, Windows 10.
+This is a $30 computer just like any serious computer.
+With an HDMI port, keyboard, mouse, etc. You can run Linux on it, or Android, or very soon, Windows 10.

 4. Micro Electro Mechanical Systems (MEMS)

-Sometimes referred to as Microsystems technology or micro-machined devices, MEMS technology is about mechanical and electro-mechanical components of larger devices and structure that are very small, hence the term “micro”.
-These components are made extremely compact and miniature by using micro-fabrication techniques.
-MEMS are used in various electronic devices such as sensors and transducers.
-There are a number of devices that make use of these micro-components, such as pressure, temperature, magnetic forces and radiation sensor equipment.
+Sometimes referred to as Microsystems technology or micro-machined devices, MEMS technology is about mechanical and electro-mechanical components of larger devices and structures that are very small, hence the term “micro”.
+These components are extremely compact and miniature by using micro-fabrication techniques.
+Various electronic devices such as sensors and transducers uses MEMS.
+There are several devices that make use of these micro-components, such as pressure, temperature, magnetic forces, and radiation sensor equipment.